paulm0920/moderators/Testnet Curator Rewards.md

 We can get test data to improve our UX.
 We hope to know if the mining work flow and curator market with bonding curve actually works.

 # User workflow
+## Epoch starts
+In the real mainnet, there won’t have a concept called epoch.
+Because there is no “reset” button in the real blockchain. however, during preview and test net, we probably will need to update the whole blockchain so that the old data have to be removed.
+Every time we remove the old data and start everything from the very beginning, we call it an Epoch Start.

+Do not worry about all the token you mined during last epoch.
+Those money are not real money, you can just do it again from very beginning.
+All the real rewards, including USDT and CML will not be stored in the preview or test net.
+They are not lost.

+So you can consider the epoch start is just a genesis block, just it may happen again and again.

 # Technical design